andrejpk/apollo-datasource-cosmosdb/README.md

 ## Usage

-Use by creating a new class, inheriting from `CosmsosDBDataSource` passing in the CosmosDb container instance (created from the CosmosDB Javascript API)
+Use by creating a new class, inheriting from `CosmsosDataSource` passing in the CosmosDb container instance (created from the CosmosDB Javascript API)

 `data-sources/Users.ts`